Romans 8:29

 If we’re made in God’s image to judge angels, why would we lack the free will that God and angels have, and how could we possibly judge an angelic creature?

 Why does the Kingdom of God always spread at the same rate, time, and location as the missionaries who go there?
 Shouldn’t there be just as many Christians in random African villages as there are in the Bible Belt?
-If God chose the elect and it had nothing to do with any decision they may or may not make, then why is the most common reason for identifying with Christianity your place of origin?
+If God chose the elect and it had nothing to do with any decision they may or may not make, then why is the most common reason for identifying with Christianity your place and family of origin?

 Why do we need evangelism?
 If you’re a Calvinist, it would just be: “someone is irresistibly woo’d to tell someone about God, and that person is irresistibly woo’d to accept” — but even that goes too far, since we wouldn’t even need the evangelist.
 Someone could just be irresistibly woo’d to pick up a Bible.
 So then this verse doesn’t really make sense: